Raising Manager

 The above code displays a form containing a text area (20 columns and 1 row) allowing the user to enter her/his first name, a text area (30 columns and 1 row) allowing her/him to enter her/his email address, and a button allowing her/him to submit the form.

-The [select]
+21.5 The [select] Shortcode

-HTML tag.
+The [select] shortcode has the same role as the <select> HTML tag.
 Insert into the Code field a code like this:

 [select name]Content[/select]